Elektra (character): Agent of S.H.I.E.L.D.

-During the Avengers: Standoff! storyline, Elektra was incarcerated for some unknown reason in Pleasant Hill, a gated community established by S.H.I.E.L.D.
+During the "Avengers: Standoff!" storyline, Elektra was incarcerated for some unknown reason in Pleasant Hill, a gated community established by S.H.I.E.L.D.
 S.H.I.E.L.D. used the powers of Kobik to turn her into Sheriff Eva.
 During this time, she was in love with Absorbing Man's altered human form of an ice cream vendor named Henry.
 After Baron Helmut Zemo and Fixer started using a machine to turn all the inmates back to normal, Elektra was among those restored.
 She talked Absorbing Man out to harming the innocent lives at Pleasant Hill.

-During the Civil War II storyline, Elektra joined S.H.I.E.L.D. to free her conscience of the deaths of the passengers of the crashed Black Hawk.
+During the 2016 "Civil War II" storyline, Elektra joined S.H.I.E.L.D. to free her conscience of the deaths of the passengers of the crashed Black Hawk.
 She took the position of field director when Phil Coulson left the group.
 When Coulson was trying to interfere with Captain Marvel's plans to use Ulysses Cain's abilities to stop crime before it happens, Elektra discovered that Leo Fitz was Coulson's mole in her group which Maria Hill was alerted to.
 At the same time, she also reinstated Grant Ward into S.H.I.E.L.D. and placed an explosive collar on his neck to ensure his loyalty.

 Becoming Daredevil

 During Chip Zdarsky's run on Daredevil, Elektra seeks out Murdock to help form an organization called The Fist to take down The Hand once and for all.
-Matt is not interested in this, so, to prove herself trustworthy to Matt, she takes up the mantle of Daredevil and protects Hell Kitchen while Matt is in prison.
+To prove herself trustworthy, she takes up the mantle of Daredevil and protects Hell Kitchen while Matt is in prison.
+When he is released, the two team up to fight the Hand.